 Not everyone is allergic to poison ivy.
 And if you are, it’s worth paying someone else to pull it out of your yard.

 My daughter got it and struggled with it for months.
-It would disappear in all but one place, and then she’d scratch and spread it all over again.
+It would disappear, and then she’d do something in the garden and get it all over again.

 4. Spray it with vinegar

-This might take a bit longer, but spray it with concentrated industrial vinegar.
+This might take longer, but if you spray it with concentrated industrial vinegar, it’ll go away.

-It will also kill anything else that’s nearby and touched by your spray.
+It will also kill anything else nearby that’s touched by your spray.
 So this method only works if you don’t have poison ivy between your pretty flowers or in your veggie patch.
-But if it’s hanging on your fence, or by a tree, this can work.
+But this can work if it’s hanging on your fence or by a tree.

 5. Pour hot water on it